-- 7. For the purpose of these Rules: - d) A Council meeting is to be read as a reference to a Delegated Committee Meeting; - e) A Councillor is to be read as a reference to a Member of a Delegated Committee; and - f) A reference to the Mayor is to be read as a reference to the Chairperson of the Delegated Committee. - 8.
-If Council establishes a Delegated Committee, Council may resolve that a provision of this governance rules do not apply to that Committee. - 9.
-At the meeting at which Council establishes a delegated committee, it must also appoint a Chairperson. - 10.
-The Chair of a Delegated Committee must be a Councillor.
+- (a) For the purpose of these Rules: - (i) A Council Meeting is to be read as a reference to a Delegated Committee Meeting; - (ii) A Joint Council Meeting is to be read as a reference to a Joint Delegated Committee: - (iii) A Councillor is to be read as a reference to a Member of a Delegated Committee; and - (iv) A reference to the Mayor is to be read as a reference to the Chairperson of the Delegated Committee. - (b) If Council establishes a Delegated Committee, Council may resolve that a provision of this governance rules do not apply to that Committee. - (c) At the meeting at which Council establishes a delegated committee, it must also appoint a Chairperson. - (d) The Chair of a Delegated Committee must be a Councillor.